dan2811/derbyyms/README.md

 ### TODO
 [x] All users wishing to book a taster lesson must first sign in using an oAuth2 provider.
+[x] Instrument list is populated from DB on taster form [X] Form calls different api route depending on if the taster is for themselves or their child.
+[X] This creates a parent record + a pupil record.
+[X] If the lesson is for themselves it creates just a pupil record

+[X] Schema for tasterEnquiry

+[] Taster form should create a tasterEnquiry in the db.

 [] Implement other Oauth providers

-[x] Instrument list is populated from DB on taster form

-[] Form calls different api route depending on if the taster is for themselves or their child.

-[] This creates a parent record + a pupil record.

-OR

-[] If the lesson is for themselves it creates just a pupil record

 [] Handle siblings (This is just add another pupil on the form)